michellemlin/ClinicalTranscriptLink/README.md

 ## Description

-ClinicalTranscriptLink is a package that aims to identify correlations between clinical expression of cancers and the transcriptional expression using RNA sequencing data
+`ClinicalTranscriptLink` is a package that aims to identify correlations between clinical expression of cancers and the transcriptional expression using bulk RNA sequencing data.
+Packages currently available only study one of these and do not provide any correlation between the clinical expression of diseases and the corresponding gene expression.
+As such, this package aims to create that link to help us better understand the relation.

+This package contains functions for analysis of the data and functions for visualisation of the data.
+The `ClinicalTranscriptLink` package was developed using `R version 4.3.1 (2023-06-16)`, `Platform: x86_64-w64-mingw32/x64 (64-bit)` and `Running under: Windows 11 x64 (build 22631)`.

 ## Installation